AllisonOge/electromagnetism-and-antenna-theory-v2/README.md

 Next fork the repository and make your changes.
 Then create a pull request and I will respond as quickly as possible.
 If all these jargon is new to you then I suggest you spend a little time understanding how pull request (PR) works with these videos, [understanding PRs](https://www.youtube.com/watch?v=For9VtrQx58) and [creating a PR in GitHub](https://www.youtube.com/watch?v=rgbCcBNZcdQ).

 ## Resources
-Some usefull resources for latex are:
+Some useful resources for latex are:

 - [Official docs](https://www.latex-project.org/help/documentation/)
 - [Overleaf](https://www.overleaf.com/learn) (recommended)